-Percy Farm Corn Maze: Open late summer through the fall, this corn maze is fun for the whole family – including dogs!
+Open late summer through the fall, the Percy Farm Corn Maze is fun for the whole family – including dogs!
 Just be courteous and keep your dog on leash and as always, be sure to pick up after them.
 You can access the maze from the Stowe Recreation Trail, or park at Thompson Park.

 Dog Friendly Hotels in Stowe, VT

-The Stowehof: The Stowehof is my go-to choice for dog-friendly accommodations in Stowe.
+The Stowehof is my go-to choice for dog-friendly accommodations in Stowe.
 This warm and welcoming lodge feels like a true alpine escape, built around raw wooden beams and stunning mountain views.
 There’s something so timeless and comforting about it.
 The world may change around it, but The Stowehof will always be a familiar place to call home away from home.

 With clean and simple rooms, it’s also one of the more affordable hotel options in Stowe.
 Breakfast here is a bit overpriced and leaves something to be desired, so head elsewhere for your morning meal.
 But do grab drinks from The Fritz Bar and settle into your favorite cozy spot.
 Maybe it’s playing a board game at the large booth, reading a good book in front of the sunken fireplace, or stargazing around the roaring outdoor fire pit.
 The hotel’s location is hard to beat as well.
 Located right off of Mountain Road, it’s within walking distance to the Recreation Trail.
 Plus, there’s direct access from the property to Wiessner Woods, dog-friendly trails for hiking or cross-country skiing.

-Getting Around Stowe with a Dog
+Getting around Stowe with a Dog

-Getting to and around Stowe requires a car.
+Getting to and around Stowe with a dog requires a car.
 In the winter, make sure that car has four-wheel drive to navigate snowy passes.
 And always allow extra travel time to get downtown.
 Mountain Road, the main road that connects the ski resort to town, sees frequent heavy traffic.
 Also make sure to bring or rent a bike to take full advantage of the Stowe Recreation Trail.